quentin-jaquier-sonarsource/AdvSWE_OASS/client/README.md

 the endpoints of our service end-to-end.

 It is programmed in Python using the FastAPI library and requires our service to be up and running in order to work.
-Right now I have it so that it is hitting the local endpoints but I can change that pretty easily to hit our Heroku instance when the time comes.
+It runs on localhost and requires an instance of our service running locally in order to perform tests end to end.

 ## How to Run